Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Preliminaries

-\paragraph{Certified Robustness.}Adversarial examples are a well-studied phenomenon in ML, in which an input to a model is perturbed in ways that do not alter its semantics yet cause the model to misclassify the perturbed input \cite{biggio2013evasion, szegedy2014intriguing, goodfellow2015explaining}.
-Formally, for a given labeled datapoint $(x,y)$ and classifier $f$, an $(\ell_p,\zeta)$-adversary aims to create an adversarial example $x'$ such that $\Vert x'-x\Vert_{p} < \zeta$ and $f(x') \neq y$.
-Despite much research, the most common defense against adversarial examples remains adversarial training \cite{goodfellow2015explaining, zhang2019, rebuffi2021fixing}.
-While adversarial training improves robustness to known algorithms for finding adversarial examples, it does not guarantee that a model will be robust to all adversarial examples (e.g., those crafted with other attack algorithms).
-This motivates the development of techniques that can provide certifiable guarantees of robustness to adversarial examples by providing a lower bound $r$ on the distance between a correctly classified input and any adversarial example that may be misclassified \cite{wong2018provable, raghunathan2018certified}.
+\paragraph{Certified Robustness.}Adversarial examples are a well-studied phenomenon in ML, in which an input to a model at test-time is perturbed in ways that do not alter its semantics yet cause the model to misclassify the perturbed input \citep{biggio2013evasion, szegedy2014intriguing, goodfellow2015explaining}.
+Formally, for a given labeled datapoint $(x,y)$ and classifier $f$, an $(L_p,\zeta)$-adversary aims to create an adversarial example $x'$ such that $\Vert x'-x\Vert_{p} < \zeta$ and $f(x') \neq y$.
+Despite much research, the most common defense against adversarial examples remains adversarial training \citep{goodfellow2015explaining, zhang2019}.
+While adversarial training improves robustness to known algorithms for finding adversarial examples, it does not guarantee that a model will be robust to all adversarial examples.
+This motivates developing certifiable guarantees of robustness which provide a lower bound $r$ on the distance between a correctly classified input and any adversarial example that may be misclassified \citep{wong2018provable, raghunathan2018certified}.
 This lower bound is also known as the certification radius.

-\paragraph{Randomized Smoothing.} One popular approach for establishing certified robustness (CR) guarantees is through probabilistic robustness verification which, with high probability, verifies that no adversarial examples exist within a certain radius of the original input \cite{li2023sok}.
-The most commonly studied method for providing a probabilistic robustness verification is through smoothing a classifier \cite{lecuyer2019certified, li2019certified, cohen2019} by averaging the class predictions of $f$ using a smoothing distribution $\mu$,

-where $\mathbb{I}[a, b] = 1 \iff a=b$ and $0$ otherwise \cite{li2023sok}.
+\paragraph{Randomized Smoothing.} A popular approach for establishing certified robustness (CR) guarantees is through probabilistic robustness verification which, with high probability, verifies that no adversarial examples exist within a radius $r$ of the original input \citep{li2023sok}.
+The most common method smooths a classifier by averaging the class predictions of $f$ using a smoothing distribution $\mu$ \citep{lecuyer2019certified, li2019certified, cohen2019}, where $\mathbb{I}[a, b] = 1 {\iff} a=b$ and $0$ otherwise \citep{li2023sok}.
 As computing the integral in Equation~(\ref{eq:smooth_class}) is intractable, Monte Carlo sampling is used.
 We denote the approximation of $\hat g$ given by Monte Carlo sampling as $g$.
-One can certify at different radii through the choice of smoothing distribution $\mu$.
 Smoothed classifiers are evaluated in terms of their certified accuracy---the fraction of samples correctly classified when certifying robustness at a given radius $r$.